Rjsloan17/aLGN-product-case-study/index.md

 4. Apply deterministic rules and AI-assisted analysis.
 5. Classify or prioritize the opportunity.
 6. Preserve human review for final decisions.
-7. Generate evidence-preserving, role-specific outputs by adjusting emphasis, ordering, and abstraction without changing the underlying facts.
+7. Generate evidence-preserving, role-specific outputs by adjusting emphasis, order, and abstraction without altering the evidence.

 ---

 ## Product Principles